 One of the principal tasks landowners have set for Dhimurru is to implement and manage a permit system enabling people to have access to popular recreational areas on Aboriginal land whilst ensuring that landowners requirements are met.
 To fulfil this objective Dhimurru has been delegated authority to issue permits from the Northern Land Council pursuant to the Northern Territory Aboriginal Land Act 1978.
 A new agreement which sets the scene for the next 20 years, was signed in 2020 between the Dhimurru Board, the Northern Land Council and Land Trust.

 Landowners retain the right to close areas from time to time for ceremonial or management purposes.
 Dhimurru will make every effort to ensure adequate notification of such events is provided.

 Permit charges are levied as a payment for entry, they are not a payment for services.
-All payments are non transferrable,non refundable.
+All payments are non transferable,non refundable.
 All payments are in Australian Dollars.

 Landowners contribute to Dhimurru by allowing some of the permit revenue to be put back into the operations of the organisation to assist in the management of recreation areas and for the first time in 2020, they have agreed that a small portion be returned to Yolŋu landowners on whose land visitors enter and stay.

 Permit revenue does not cover Dhimurru's operating costs.
 We rely heavily on sponsors to fund projects and operations.
 Major sponsors include:the National Indigenous Australians Agency, the Ranger Grants program funded by the Northern Territory Government, Rio Tinto Gove Operations, the Cotton On Foundation and many more.